edwinwcw2021/Public-Angular-Dotnetcore8-GettingStarted/README.md

 The HKG80 to WGS84 calculation logic is based on a 20-year-old model and may not provide high precision.
 Its purpose is primarily for demonstrating Angular and ASP.NET Core concepts.

 #### References:
+Visit my live website at [https://datum.vagweb.com](https://datum.vagweb.com).
 GitHub repository [Tidal Stream 2002 VB6 version](https://github.com/edwinwcw2021/TidalStream2002) Previous project for HKG80 to WGS84 logic.
 Hydrographic office website for [datum transformation](https://www.hydro.gov.hk/eng/datumnew.php).
-The calculations run much faster using ASP.NET Core (this page) than with PHP.
+The calculations run much faster using ASP.NET Core (My live version) than with PHP.
 Please feel free to leave any questions or feedback on the GitHub repository.

 Edwin Wong